-The Organization follows the limited application of section 4431, "Tangible Capital Assets Held by Not-for-Profit Organizations," of the CPAC Handbook, in paragraph 4431.38 as the average of annual revenues recognized in the financial statements for the current and preceding year is less than \$500,000.
-Capital assets are expensed when acquired.
+The Organization follows the limited application of section 4431, "Tangible Capital Assets Held by Not-for-Profit Organizations," of the CPAC Handbook, in paragraph 4431.38 as the average of annual revenues recognized in the financial statements for the current and preceding year is more than \$500,000.
+Property, plant and equipment are recorded at cost less accumulated amortization.
+Amortization based on the estimated useful life of the asset is calculated as follows: